ushita37/AttractingContributors/README.md

-# Please indicate your favourite places to eat something sweet near NAIST or Osaka.
+# Main : Please indicate your favourite places to eat something sweet near NAIST or Osaka.

 # List of place
 - GEBECK in Kita Ikoma
 - IKOMA GOURMET STAND DONUTS SHOP

-## If you play Street Fighter 6, Could you write your player name in SF6?
+## Sub : If you play Street Fighter 6, Could you write your player name in SF6?